Grace Pak

 Grace "Grey" Pak is a fine art cake artist and entrepreneur based in New York City and Colorado.
 She is best known as the founder and owner of cake company Duchess of Cameron and for appearing in two seasons of the Netflix competition show Is It Cake?.

+In early 2026, Duchess of Cameron was announced as an official Programming Partner of America250 to be the designer and project lead for the official cake of the United States' 250th birthday celebration in Washington, DC, in collaboration with Members of the US Congress and a team of Marine Corps chefs volunteering in their personal capacities and time.

 Education

 Pak attended high school at Saddle River Day School in Saddle River, NJ.
 She then earned her BFA in Studio Art from New York University, where she was a Merit Scholar and a University Honors Scholar.
 Pak attended Columbia University to earn an M.S. in Neuroscience.
 A paper she co-authored was published in the Brain Sciences medical journal based on her clinical research work at the Columbia University Medical Center.
 She followed this with a Grand Diplôme with Distinction in Cake Techniques and Design from the International Culinary Center in New York City.

 Career

 Pak founded cake company Duchess of Cameron in New York City in 2013.